Laguna1/t-w-itter/README.md

 ### Twitter
 - user: registration, login, logout,
-- tweet: create, edit, show tweets.
+- tweet: create, edit, show tweets
+- like/dislike tweets for logged_in users
 - Using bulma styles.
-- Functions not yet implemented - like / dislike, user`s following
+- Functions not yet implemented - user`s following

 This README would normally document whatever steps are necessary to get the application up and running.